 Upon this rose’s release in 2019, we opened an essay contest where entrants could submit the story of a woman that they admired in their life.
 We received many entries, but were moved by the essay from Carolyn Davis and the high praise and stories of her mother, Nora Virginia Davis’ life.
 Nora Virginia was a woman of faith, family, and hard work.
+We are proud to introduce the Nora Virginia Hybrid Tea Rose.

 Read her essay below: